Frequently Asked Questions about the Spanish and Portuguese Program

 If you are placed on a waiting list for a course in the language program, you will be notified automatically via your IUB email account if you have been added to the course.
 The Computer Schedule Adjustment runs through Friday of the first week of classes.
 The waiting list for the language program courses is managed exclusively by Computer Schedule Adjustment during this period, not by individual instructors.
 After the Computer Schedule Adjustment is finished, you will not be able to add a language program course.
 If your waitlist request is not satisfied by the end of the Computer Schedule Adjustment period, you will need to register for the course the following semester.

 Is there a lot of homework for the classes in the language program?

 There is a fairly substantial homework load for the basic language classes.
 The courses in the language program are supported by Proyecto Ancla, an interactive web-based program designed specifically for the Spanish courses offered in the language program at IU to integrate technology in the classroom.
 Homework consists of vocabulary, grammar, and listening/reading comprehension exercises.
 You will be permitted to access the Ancla website once you have registered for your Spanish class.

 Where can I practice my Spanish outside the classroom?

 There are several options for practicing your Spanish at IU:

-Café Hispano.
-To develop your oral proficiency and listening comprehension skills in a fun, casual and open environment, you can attend the weekly Café Hispano.
+Come to develop your oral proficiency and listening comprehension skills in a fun, casual and open environment, you can attend them weekly.
 You can have something to eat or drink or just listen and chat.
-Information on the times and locations of the Café Hispano can be found in your course syllabus, or contact the Spanish undergraduate office.

 Conversation Club/Coffee Hours.
 Sponsored by the Office of International Services, this club gives you an opportunity to interact with native speakers of Spanish from different countries and is a good place to find a conversation partner with whom you can plan other activities.